soroush/graphicsmagick/www/OpenMP.rst

 ===========

-Often it is noticed that the memory allocation functions (e.g. from the standard C library such as GNU libc) are the bottleneck in heavily-threaded programs since they are designed or optimized for single-threaded programs, or prioritize returning memory to the system over speed.
-In order to help surmount this, the configure script offers support for use of Google `gperftools
+Often it is noticed that the memory allocation functions (e.g. from the standard C library such as GNU libc) significantly hinder performance since they are designed or optimized for single-threaded programs, or prioritize returning memory to the system over speed.
+Memory allocators are usually designed and optimized for programs which perform thousands of small allocations, and if they make a large memory allocation, they retain that memory for a long time.
+GraphicsMagick performs large memory allocations for raster image storage interspersed with a limited number of smaller allocations for supportive data structures.
+This memory is released very quickly since GraphicsMagick is highly optimized and thus the time between allocation and deallocation can be very short.
+It has been observed that some memory allocators are much slower to allocate and deallocate large amounts of memory (e.g. a hundred megabytes) than alternative allocators, even in single-threaded programs.
+Under these conditions, the program can spend considerable time mysteriously "sleeping".

+In order to help surmount problems with the default memory allocators, the configure script offers support for use of Google `gperftools
 <https://github.com/gperftools/gperftools>`_ `'tcmalloc'
 <https://github.com/gperftools/gperftools/wiki>`_, Solaris mtmalloc,
 and Solaris umem libraries via the --with-tcmalloc, --with-mtmalloc,